-Come into Napier i-SITE before you leave to pick up a free copy of our day walks guide, and the Great Walks of New Zealand brochures.
+Come into Napier i-SITE before you leave to pick up a $2.00 copy of our day walks guide, the Department of Conservation Great Walks of New Zealand, North and South Island Campsites and local Heritage Trail brochures.

 We have Information Consultants who are keen hikers/trampers themselves and enjoy imparting their knowledge of the local walks and multi day hikes in the area, checking out the local track conditions and weather and arranging transport.

 We can book your Department of Conservation GREAT WALK hut and campsites at no extra charge.